flagbit/akeneo-node-n8n/README.md

 You need the following installed on your development machine:

 * [git](https://git-scm.com/downloads)
 * Node.js and npm.
-Minimum version Node 16.
-You can find instructions on how to install both using nvm (Node Version Manager) for Linux, Mac, and WSL [here](https://github.com/nvm-sh/nvm).
-For Windows users, refer to Microsoft's guide to [Install NodeJS on Windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
+Check n8n first for best node version to use.
 * Install n8n with:
 	```
 	npm install n8n -g
 	```
 * Recommended: follow n8n's guide to [set up your development environment](https://docs.n8n.io/integrations/creating-nodes/build/node-development-environment/).

+> Consider using NVM to manage node versions and use the `reinstall-packages` feature

 ## Using on N8N